ionux/doc/talk.md

 ### A word on compatibility

-So if anyone tried to produce with the wrong private key, we know the network will verify it against the public key in the output anyway, meaning validation will fail.
+If anyone tried to produce a signature with the wrong private key, we know the network will verify it against the public key in the output anyway, meaning validation will fail.

 This is the type of work a full node does.
 Full nodes verify all transaction on the network,